 The summer of 1952 was also one of record temperatures in New South Wales.
-Fires broke out all over the Blue Mountains.
-One of the worst villages affected was Blackheath, where numerous houses were destroyed and many others threatened.
+Fire broke out all over the Blue Mountains.
+One of the worst villages affected was Blackheath, where I now live.
+Numerous houses were destroyed and many others threatened.
 Residents dragged their possessions into the street only to have flying cinders start fires in piles of bedding and furniture.
 It was said that almost every man, woman and child fought the fires.

 At Newnes, north of Lithgow, a 2,000 acre pine forest burst into flames with a roar that sounded like an ammunition dump exploding.
 The entire plantation was destroyed, as 90 fireman fled for their lives.